jamestharpe/jamestharpe.com/content/markdown-comments.md

 ---
-title: "Markdown Code Comments"
 date: 2017-10-26T18:17:11-04:00
+redirect_from: ["/code-comments-markdown/"]
 tags: ["markdown"]
-redirect_from: ["/code-comments-markdown/"]
-draft: false
+title: "Markdown Code Comments"
 ---

 # How to Comment a Markdown File